-- 4.3.
+- 5.3.
 The second stage is to decide whether the information can be released, or whether one of the exemptions set out in the Act applies to the information.
-Common exemptions that might apply include: - 4.3.1.
+Common exemptions that might apply include: - 5.3.1.
 Section 40 (1) the request is for the applicant's personal data.
-This must be dealt with under the subject access regime in the DPA, detailed in paragraph 9 of the DPA policy above: - 4.3.2.
-Section 40 (2) compliance with the request would involve releasing third party personal data, and this would be in breach of the DPA principles as set out in paragraph 3.1 of the DPA policy above; - 4.3.3.
-Section 41 information that has been sent to the Academy (but not the Academy's own information) which is confidential; - 4.3.4.
-Section 21 information that is already publicly available, even if payment of a fee is required to access that information; - 4.3.5.
-Section 22 information that the Academy intends to publish at a future date; - 4.3.6.
-Section 43 information that would prejudice the commercial interests of the Academy and / or a third party; - 4.3.7.
-Section 38 information that could prejudice the physical health, mental health or safety of an individual (this may apply particularly to safeguarding information); - 4.3.8.
-Section 31 information which may prejudice the effective detection and prevention of crime - such as the location of CCTV cameras; - 4.4.
+This must be dealt with under the subject access regime in the DPA, detailed in paragraph 9 of the DPA policy above; - 5.3.2.
+Section 40 (2) compliance with the request would involve releasing third party personal data, and this would be in breach of the DPA principles as set out in paragraph 3.1 of the DPA policy above; - 5.3.3.
+Section 41 information that has been sent to the Trust (but not the Trust's own information) which is confidential; - 5.3.4.
+Section 21 information that is already publicly available, even if payment of a fee is required to access that information; - 5.3.5.
+Section 22 information that the Trust intends to publish at a future date; - 5.3.6.
+Section 43 information that would prejudice the commercial interests of the Trust and / or a third party; - 5.3.7.
+Section 31 information which may prejudice the effective detection and prevention of crime such as information about cyber security measures; - 5.3.8.
+Section 12 provision of the information would exceed the cost limit (as per 5.2 above) - 5.4.
 The sections mentioned previously in italics are qualified exemptions.
 This means that even if the exemption applies to the information, you also have to carry out a public interest weighting exercise, balancing the public interest in the information being released, as against the public interest in withholding the information.
+Section 43 also requires a prejudice test, to determine whose interests are prejudiced.

-5. Responding to a request
+6. Responding to a request

-- 5.1.
-When responding to a request where the Trust has withheld some or all the information, the Trust must explain why the information has been withheld, quoting the appropriate section number and explaining how the information requested fits within that exemption.
-If the public interest test has been applied, this also needs to be explained. - 5.2.
+- 6.1.
+When responding to a request where the Trust has withheld some or all the information, the Trust must usually explain why the information has been withheld, quoting the appropriate section number and explaining how the information requested fits within that exemption.
+If the public interest test has been applied, this also needs to be explained.
+Very occasionally it may be possible to netiher confirm nor deny whether information is held by the Trust.
+In this situation it would not be appropriate to explain the exemption that has been relied upon. - 6.2.
 The letter should end by explaining to the requestor how they can complain either by reference to an internal review by the Data Protection Officer, or by writing to the ICO.

-6. Contact
+7. Contact

-- 6.1.
-Any questions about this policy should be directed in the first instance to the Executive Assistant.
-The Executive Assistant will ensure a suitable response to the enquirer on behalf of the Trust's Data Protection Team. - 6.2.
-The Trust's Executive Assistant dpo@ormistonacademies.co.uk or
+- 7.1.
+Any questions about this policy should be directed in the first instance to the Data Protection and Complaints Manager.
+The Data Protection and Complaints Manager will ensure a suitable response to the enquirer on behalf of the Trust's Data Protection and ComplaintsTeam. - 7.2.
+Email: dpo@ormistonacademies.co.uk or write to: